Which Premier League sides qualify for Europe this season?

 5th: Tottenham

-After losing four games in a row, Tottenham must win their remaining three games to keep their top-four hopes alive.
-Unfortunately for Ange Postecoglou, that includes a home fixture against Manchester City, with Pep Guardiola’s side going for the title against… Tottenham’s north London rivals Arsenal.
+After losing five of their last six games, Tottenham have missed out on fourth spot.
 Is fifth safe?
-Despite their form, on paper Tottenham should pick up enough points against Burnley and already relegated Sheffield United on the final day to get over the line.
-They need two more wins to guarantee it with Newcastle, their closest challengers, still able to get to 65 points.
-Eddie Howe’s side have a better goal difference, too.
-A Europa League return beckons, though.
+Spurs need just one more more point to guarantee Europa League qualification,and face already relegated Sheffield United on the final day to get over the line.
+Chelsea are their closest challengers, still able to get to 63 points and with a superior goal difference.

 8th: Manchester United